micmarsh/string-generator/README.md

 # generator

-Define a "grammar" (disclaimer: I know absolutely nothing about linguistics or NLP) using Clojure maps, generate some words from it.
+Define a "grammar" (disclaimer: I know absolutely nothing about linguistics) using Clojure maps, generate some words from it.

 ## Usage